kubernetes/website/content/en/blog/_posts/2019-05-22-OPA-Gatekeeper-Policy-and-Governance-for-Kubernetes.md

 ## Planned for Future

-Post KubeCon EU, the community behind the Gatekeeper project will be focusing on providing mutating admission control to support mutation scenarios (for example: annotate objects automatically with departmental information when creating a new resource), support external data to inject context external to the cluster into the admission decisions, support dry run to see impact of a policy on existing resources in the cluster before enforcing it, and more audit functionalities.
+The community behind the Gatekeeper project will be focusing on providing mutating admission control to support mutation scenarios (for example: annotate objects automatically with departmental information when creating a new resource), support external data to inject context external to the cluster into the admission decisions, support dry run to see impact of a policy on existing resources in the cluster before enforcing it, and more audit functionalities.

 If you are interested in learning more about the project, check out the [Gatekeeper](https://github.com/open-policy-agent/gatekeeper) repo.
 If you are interested to help define the direction of Gatekeeper, join the [#kubernetes-policy](https://openpolicyagent.slack.com/messages/CDTN970AX) channel on OPA Slack, and join our [weekly meetings](https://docs.google.com/document/d/1A1-Q-1OMw3QODs1wT6eqfLTagcGmgzAJAjJihiO3T48/edit) to discuss development, issues, use cases, etc.